inzanity/tmisu/README.md

 ### Example of JSON output

 ```
-$ tiramisu -j
+$ tmisu -j
 ```

 ```
 {"app_name": "evolution-mail-notification", "app_icon": "evolution", "replaces_id": 0, "timeout": -1, "hints": {"desktop-entry": "org.gnome.Evolution", "urgency": 1}, "actions": {"Show INBOX": "default"}, "summary": "New email in Evolution", "body": "You have received 4 new messages."}
 ```

-#### Note that only a single process can claim the org.freedesktop.Notifications name at a given time, so any other running notification daemon must be killed before running tiramisu.
+#### Note that only a single process can claim the org.freedesktop.Notifications name at a given time, so any other running notification daemon must be killed before running tmisu.

-##### Thanks to [BanchouBoo](https://github.com/BanchouBoo) for helping test tiramisu and providing the gif of it.